archway-network/archway-docs/docs/create/guides/nft-project/interact.md

 archway tx --args '{"transfer_nft":{"recipient":"archway1y00hm50lffnxt5m0kuy9afk83gyuye684zwcr5","token_id":"1"}}'
 ```

-Once the transaction confirms ownership of the token will be changed from the address declared as owner at minting (`archway1f395p0gg67mmfd5zcqvpnp9cxnu0hg6r9hfczq` in this guides's example), to the new receiver address (`archway1y00hm50lffnxt5m0kuy9afk83gyuye684zwcr5` in this guides's example).
+Once the transaction confirms ownership of the token will be changed from the address declared as owner at minting (`archway1f395p0gg67mmfd5zcqvpnp9cxnu0hg6r9hfczq` in this guide's example), to the new receiver address (`archway1y00hm50lffnxt5m0kuy9afk83gyuye684zwcr5` in this guide's example).
 To verify that's the case, we can query the contract again to see who owns the `token_id` with the value of `'1'`.

 ```bash
 archway query contract-state smart --args '{"nft_info":{"token_id":"1"}}'